 "When we can maintain more stable blood sugar, we decrease the risk of having hyper- or hypoglycemic moments, regardless of diabetes or prediabetes diagnosis," Stricoff says.
 "This means we can stabilize our hunger levels and increase satiety with meals."

 Is Quinoa Gluten-Free?

-Yes, quinoa is a good carbohydrate-rich option for those who need to avoid gluten.
-“This food is naturally gluten-free, making it safe to eat if you’re gluten intolerant or sensitive,” Clair says.
-Quinoa, buckwheat, amaranth and millet are great substitutes for grains for people with celiac disease, per the Celiac Disease Foundation.
+Yes, quinoa is gluten-free.
+Buckwheat, amaranth and millet are also great gluten-free grains for people with celiac disease, per the Celiac Disease Foundation.

 Check with your doctor if you have any questions about your diet, and double-check that the package says “gluten-free" or read the ingredients label thoroughly if you need to avoid gluten.

 A 1/2 cup serving of quinoa has nearly 2 grams of unsaturated fatty acids.

 "The added healthy fats help to balance the quinoa between carbohydrates, protein, fat and fiber, which is an ideal combination in a single food," Stricoff says.
 "The healthy fats can also contribute to the increased satiety experienced when eating quinoa."

 While saturated fat and trans fat can increase your risk of heart disease, healthy fats like monounsaturated fatty acids, polyunsaturated fatty acids and omega-3 fatty acids can benefit your health, according to the Mayo Clinic.